remykarem/remykarem.github.io/books/src/ai-book/src/svm.md

 Support Vector Machine

+**What is SVM?**

-Find a separate hyperplane ("decision boundary") that has the highest margin.
-The datapoints which are at the margin are called support vectors.
+SVM is a supervised learning algorithm that maximises the margin between classes by finding the best decision boundary that separates the data into its classes.
+The datapoints which are at the margin are called **support vectors**.

 “Large-margin classifier”